 - The Serifs and Sans-Serif work well together.
 It tends to create a good design.
 Don’t combine a Serif with a Serif and a Sans-Serif with a Sans-Serif because it can look a little bland and undifferentiated.

 - Appreciate the mood of the typeface just like colours, and don’t combine different moods together.
-Try to combine more modern fonts with modern fonts and older fonts with more traditional ones.
+Try to combine more modern fonts with older, more traditional fonts.

 - Never use fonts such as Comic Sans, Papyrus, or Curlz if you want your design to be taken seriously.